BjarneS2/BlueSideYb/ProjectOutlineMilestones.md

 **Day 6-7**

 - Add proper documentation and very all tests and examples.
 Update README file and make sure requirements are up to date.
 - If time allows, optimize the computations and speed things up.
-(Use: scipy.sparse -> expm_multiply and spsolve, numpy, optionally qutip, jit from numba or jax, lru_cache, lprun for diagnostics, ...)
+(Use: scipy.sparse -> expm_multiply and spsolve, numpy, optionally qutip, jit from numba (njit(parallel=True)) or jax, lru_cache, lprun for diagnostics, ...)